techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `player.annotate.createannotation`

+A user has added a comment to a Talis Elevate player resource.

 | Column | Description | Example |
 | --- | --- | --- |
 | `dimension_1` | The tenancy short code | `broadminster` |